 How to Calculate Total Current Assets

-To calculate current assets, add all your assets together to determine your total.
-Here’s how you can determine if an asset should be included in your calculation.
+Here’s how you can determine if an asset should be included in your current assets formula.

 - Does the company own it?